Highlighting deep connections between Middle Eastern traditions in four areas: food, language, heritage, and music.

 "Know that love is transmitted through the stomach."

 The first-ever Samaritan Cookbook brings you on an adventure into the little-known world of Samaritan food and drink.
 We journey to both halves of the community: in Holon, outside Tel Aviv; and Kiryat Luza, on the footsteps of Mount Gerizim, near Nablus.

-Our unique selling point is that the cuisine is healthy food bringing interfaith people together, especially Palestinians and Israelis.
-Whether Muslim or Christian, Jewish or Samaritan, these dishes unite those who indulge!
+Our unique story is that the cuisine is healthy food bringing many peoples together, especially Palestinians and Israelis.
+Whether Muslim or Christian, Jewish or Samaritan, these dishes unite all those who indulge!